oschonrock/hibp/README.md

 time ./build/gcc/release/hibp_download hibp_all.bin

 # you may see some warnings about failures and retries.
 If any transfers fails after 10 retries, programme will abort.
+# after a permanent failure / abort, you can try rerunnung with `--resume`
 ```

 For all options run `hibp_download --help`.